Graduating High School Seniors and High School Graduates

 Graduating high school seniors and high school graduates who wish to be admitted to the university as matriculating students must complete the following steps:

-Detailed information concerning the College Entrance Examination Board tests and the dates throughout the year on which they are administered may be secured from the Office of Undergraduate Admissions of the University of Massachusetts Lowell, guidance counselors, or the Educational Testing Service, Princeton, New Jersey 08540.
-Special information is provided in the following sections concerning required aptitude examinations for applicants to music programs and for satisfaction of department language requirements through the Foreign Language Achievement Tests of the College Entrance Examination Board.
+Detailed information concerning the College Entrance Examination Board tests and the dates throughout the year on which they are administered may be secured from guidance counselors, or the Educational Testing Service, Princeton, New Jersey 08540.
+Special information is provided in the following sections concerning required aptitude examinations for applicants to music programs, portfolio requirements for art majors and for satisfaction of department language requirements through the Foreign Language Achievement Tests of the College Entrance Examination Board.

 The responsibility for having all credentials forwarded to the University of Massachusetts Lowell rests solely with the applicant.